giuliandrimba/spritefy/README.md

 ## Controlling the animation

-You can control the animations using the jqyer plugin "jquery.spritefy.js" generated in the folder "scripts"
+You can control the animations using the jQuery plugin "jquery.spritefy.js" generated in the folder "scripts"

 Version 0.5